JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 d) The donor has needed long term (six months or more) steroid treatment within the last 12 months.

-g) Less than four weeks from the last dose of Alitretinoin (Toctino®)
+f) Less than four weeks from the last dose of Alitretinoin (Toctino®).

 Discretionary

-If the area affected is small, the venepuncture site (where the needle is put in) is not affected and using topical treatment only, accept.
+a) If the area affected is small, the venepuncture site is not affected and using topical treatment only, accept.

 See if Relevant